asbjornu/developer.swedbankpay.com/_includes/recurring-card-payments.md

 flow where you do not want to charge the consumer right away.

 {% include alert.html type="neutral" icon="info" body="
-Please note that all boolean credit card attributes involving rejection of certain card types are optional and set on contract level." %}
+Please note that all boolean card attributes involving rejection of certain card types are optional and set on contract level." %}

 {:.code-header}